Kerry Carpenter Preview, Player Props: Tigers vs. Guardians

 - Carpenter is batting .286 with 11 doubles, a triple, 16 home runs and 21 walks.

-- Carpenter has had an RBI in 25 games this year (32.5%), including 12 multi-RBI outings (15.6%).
-He has also driven home three or more of his team's runs in four contests.
+- In 32.5% of his games this season, Carpenter has tallied at least one RBI.
+In 12 of those games (15.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored in 28 games this season, with multiple runs seven times.
+- He has scored in 36.4% of his games this year, with two or more runs scored in 9.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.